dddrrreee/cs340lx-25aut/labs/4-lidar-I/README.md

 ### Checkoff: do a micro-project

 Pretty simple:
-  1. You can display the results on your screen.
+  1. You can display the lidar results on your pi's HDMI screen.
   2. You do something cute with it over the weekend, report back on tues (assuming things go well).